bigcompany/resource/README.md

  - a resource may have methods
  - a resource may have properties
  - a resource may have npm dependencies
- - due to their simple structure, resources are highly [introspectable](http://en.wikipedia.org/wiki/Reflection_(computer_programming)).
+ - due to their simple structure, resources are highly <a href="http://en.wikipedia.org/wiki/Reflection_(computer_programming)">introspectable</a>.

 ## why are resources useful?

  - Can easily extends functionality through intelligent dual-sided  dependency injection system
- - Standardizes validation and invokation code across all business-logic
+ - Standardizes validation and invocation code across all business-logic
- - Pre-defined resources will solve almost all your problems
+ - Optional pre-defined [resources](http://github.com/bigcompany/resources) will solve almost all your problems

 ## resource library features